Researched by Thomas DeMichelePublished - February 6, 2016 Last Updated - January 15, 2019

 Everything Takes Time

-Longevity should not be underestimated.
+Longevity and commitment to fresh content over time should not be underestimated.
 If your domain has been up for the same owner and same content, then time is your friend.
 New domains aren’t as trustworthy as mainstays.
 If you want to be #1 you have to start carving your David today.
 In 3 years, if you are still working toward it every day, you will greatly increase your chances of success especially if you follow best practices and have great content.

 I’ve been a writer for over a decade, primarily online.
 I’ve had a lot of success ranking sites, and so I’ve often been asked for tips and tricks on SEO.